- Wear appropriate uniform and bring appropriate supplies. If the weather is cold, wear jacket underneath referee shirt.

 - Inspect the field and goals.

-- Introduce yourself to the coaches and players.
+- Introduce yourself to the coaches and players and make sure you are at the right game.

 - BAYS ONLY: Get 2 copies of both teams’ rosters and keep one for yourself and give one to the opposing team.
 Check-in players using the roster.